Oppzippy/OpenSCQ30/README.md

 4. Install [cargo-ndk](https://github.com/bbqsrc/cargo-ndk): `cargo install cargo-ndk`
 5. In the `android` directory, run `./gradlew assembleRelease`
 6. The apk can be found at `android/app/build/outputs/apk/release/app-release-unsigned.apk`

+## Running Tests

+`cargo make test` will run all unit and integration tests.